-The emphasis is on the ability to effectively and efficiently control their boat in real situations, with consistency, in an advanced white water environment.
+The emphasis is on the ability to effectively and efficiently control their craft in real situations, with consistency, in a white water environment.
 Skills should be assessed holistically throughout the duration of the assessment; with manoeuvres and actions applied tactically in the given environment and framed within the context of being able to fulfil the given leading responsibilities.

 Leaders need to show consistency in their ability to achieve a desired outcome.
-It is expected that they can control/manoeuvre their boat without having to think too much about it, by using effective and efficient actions to achieve the outcome.
+It is expected that they can control/manoeuvre their craft without having to think too much about it, by using effective and efficient actions to achieve the outcome.
 While technical correctness is not emphasised, poor practice that puts the body at risk of injury is not acceptable.

-Throughout the duration of the assessment, Leaders should demonstrate the following personal skills:
+Throughout the duration of assessment, Leaders should demonstrate the following personal skills:

 - The Leader is able to accelerate and slow downstream momentum as required.
-This can be achieved through using the environment (small waves and eddies), as well as through cadence of strokes. - The Leader drives the boat accurately through the advanced white water environment.
-The Leader can identify and paddle a range of lines that reflect the style of advanced white water, and allow the altering of the level of challenge for the paddlers being led. - The Leader demonstrates an understanding of the tactical options in different rapids.
-This is shown through line choice, timing and accuracy of the line by predefining where they are going to end up before entering a rapid. - The Leader uses the river's terrain to create an effective outcome, which inspires confidence and encourages challenge. - The Leader identifies and uses the water to move their boat laterally in rapids. - The Leader can use the water to lift the bow as the environment requires. - The Leader can project their boat horizontally (boof) as the environment requires. - The Leader can demonstrate effective S-turns during descent into small eddies. - The Leader can react effectively when the desired outcome is not achieved through environmental constraints (e.g. when they hit a small rock or reaction wave that they hadn't prepared for and adapt their in-action approach to solve the new situation either reach their original target or a good alternative). - The Leader maintains their balance with effective forward strokes, even when reacting to the advanced white water terrain.
-Seldom are braces and rolling to be used as techniques for maintaining balance. - The Leader can demonstrate a consistent roll in common situations
+This can be achieved through both using the environment (small waves and eddies), as well as through cadence of strokes. - The Leader drives the boat accurately through the white water environment.
+The Leader can identify and paddle a range of lines that reflect the style of white water, and allow the altering of the level of challenge for the paddlers being led. - The Leader demonstrates an understanding of the tactical options in different rapids.
+This is shown through line choice, timing and accuracy of the line, by predefining where they are going to end up before entering a rapid. - The Leader used the river's terrain to create an effective outcome, which inspires confidence and encourages challenge. - The Leader identifies and uses the water to move their boat laterally in rapids. - The Leader can react effectively when the desired outcome is not achieved through environmental constraints (e.g. when they hit a small rock or reaction wave that they hadn't prepared for and adapt their in-action approach to solve the new situation - either reach their original target or a good alternative).

-- The Leader uses the water and eddies to maximise position for group management and to maintain line of sight and position of maximum usefulness. - The Leader can demonstrate surfing out and back on waves from an eddy and in the flow of the river, whilst maintaining control. - The Leader can confidently identify and surf in control in 'friendly' stoppers and have effective tactics to paddle out of stoppers. - The Leader can get out of their boat in a wide range of situations whilst maintaining control of all their equipment.
+- The Leader maintains their balance with effective forward strokes, even when reacting to the white water terrain.
+Seldom are braces and rolling to be used as techniques for maintaining balance. - The Leader can demonstrate an appropriate and efficient self-rescue for their chosen craft.
+For Leaders presenting themselves in either a kayak or OC1, a consistent roll in white water is required. - The Leader uses the water and eddies to maximise position for group management and to maintain line of sight and position of maximum usefulness. - The Leader can demonstrate surfing out and back on small waves from an eddy and in the flow of the river, whilst maintaining control. - The Leader can confidently identify and surf in control in 'friendly' stoppers and have effective tactics to paddle out of stoppers. - The Leader can get out of their craft in a wide range of situations, whilst maintaining control of all their equipment.